top of page

 The verb 'control' has its etymological roots in the Latin word 'con-' meaning 'together' and 'trollere' meaning 'to move' or 'to steer.'
 This etymology elegantly conveys the essence of 'control' as the act of figuratively moving or steering things together in a coordinated manner, often to manage, direct, or regulate them.
 It implies the exercise of authority or influence to maintain order, stability, or desired outcomes.
 'Control' denotes the power to guide or manage various elements, whether tangible or intangible, in a way that aligns with a particular purpose or intention.
 The term 'control' maintains its etymological connection to the concept of steering or directing, highlighting the role it plays in shaping and managing various aspects of life, systems, or situations.

-Quiz: Find the meaning of the verb control:
+Find the correct meaning of the verb control:

 Try Again!